- Need one-on-one tutoring with me? I teach all of this material! Contact me for a quick response on your needs.

 Example 1

-as expected since h(x) is simply x^4!
+as expected since is simply !

 When the product rule isn’t needed